CDogTOP/odin-recipes/README.md

 --- DISCLAIMER ---

 I do not own any of the recipes mentioned in this project.
 The recipes on this project are also just for demonstrative purposes, please do not try to use them at home!
+Also TOP is mentioned a great deal throughout this project as well, however their opinions of the recipes are all written by me.
+I have written text within those tags to illustrate my knowledge of HTML, nothing more.
 I will leave links to the recipes I partially used in this project here as I work through and code each file.
 Thanks for reading and I hope you like the website!

 ------------------